spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-extend-merchant-portal-dashboard.md

 {% info_block warningBox "Verification" %}

-Go to ``/dashboard-merchant-portal-gui/dashboard`` in Merchant Portal, make sure a new card is presented.
+Go to `/dashboard-merchant-portal-gui/dashboard` in the Merchant Portal, make sure a new card is presented.

 {% endinfo_block %}